Bioinfo-enthu/Differential-expression-Part-2-/README.md

 Finally, the theme_plot() function creates customized plots using ggplot.
 It allows for experimentation with different colors, themes, and styles to make the plots visually appealing.

-## References

-- Reference papers and documentation for DESeq2, edgeR, and Limma packages.